What Are Cross-Currency Swaps? How Do They Work?

 - Possibility of fall in the domestic currency’s value

-If the government of a country increases its foreign debt to support the value of its currency, it may lead to a massive fall in the value of the domestic currency.
+If the government of a country increases its foreign debt, it may lead to a massive fall in the value of the domestic currency.
 The possibility of governmental intervention in exchange markets is another important factor to consider.

 - High expenses